peremartra/llama-glu-expansion-pruning/results/readme.md

 - **Multi-step reasoning** (MUSR): Up to +26%
 - **Truthfulness** (TruthfulQA): Up to +24%

-This reveals a fundamental trade-off: **width pruning sacrifices raw language modeling and computational fluency but enhances higher-level reasoning, instruction adherence, and factual accuracy**.
+This reveals a fundamental trade-off: **width pruning sacrifices general computational capacity, but improves in tasks that benefit from direct and literal responses.**.

 ### 5. ⭐ Optimal Configuration at 40% Pruning (140% Expansion)
 - Maintains **~87% of MMLU performance**